mdolab/MACH-Aero/machAeroTutorials/aero_pyhyp.rst

 Options
 -------
 For each module in MACH, we generally pass in options using a dictionary.
-A complete list of definitions of the pyHyp options can be found in the `pyHyp documentation on plot3d usage <https://mdolab-pyhyp.readthedocs-hosted.com/en/latest/usage.html#usage-with-plot3d-files>`_.
+A complete list of definitions of the pyHyp options can be found in the :doc:`pyHyp documentation <pyhyp:options>`.
 Here we will point a few of the more basic options.
 For pyHyp, the options can be organized like so: